ni/niveristand-custom-device-handbook/docs/Migrating_LLB_to_a_PPL_based_Custom_Device.md

 1. Changes for the VeriStand System Explorer

 Now we will discuss the VeriStand error (mentioned in the drawbacks section), and how can we make it disappear.
 The solution would be to change the code of the **Initialization** VI and **Action on Compile** VI (as you can see below).
-The subVI in the **Initialization** VI deletes the paths from the System Explorer at the moment they are writen.
-The purpose of the subVI added in the **Action on Compile** VI is to assign the paths that the System Explorer would recognize, when the Custom Device is ran.
+The subVI in the Initialization VI dynamically deletes all of the the RT Driver paths from the system definition, after the Custom Device was created.
+This is acceptable, since these paths are used only during and after deployment.
+The purpose of the subVI added in the Action on Compile VI, is to re-insert the corresponding RT Driver paths, right before the system deployment.
+Since VeriStand keeps a copy of the deployed system definition in the local cache ( unless the system definition is unmodified between deployments), this latest change is preserved - therefore, VeriStand now has a "complete" system definition in the local cache, which will be used for subsequent deployments.
 A good example (where you can see the exact structure of the subVIs) is implemented on [FPGA Add-on Custom Device](https://github.com/ni/niveristand-fpga-addon-custom-device) and will be available in the upcoming version of the LabVIEW Custom Device Wizard.

 ![](images/Initialization_Change.png)